The way HMRC collects VAT from construction firms has changed.

 The VAT reverse charge was announced as part of the 2017 Budget to combat what HMRC estimates to be £100m of revenue lost each year through missing trader fraud.

-Read this article to find out what it means for your clients and how your practice can help them to prepare for and comply with the new legislation.
+Read this article to find out what it means for your clients and how your accountancy practice can help them comply with the new legislation.

-In other words, a contractor will no longer pay VAT over to their sub-contractor and will instead pay it directly to HMRC via their own VAT return.
+In other words, a contractor no longer pays VAT over to their sub-contractor and instead pays it directly to HMRC via their own VAT return.

-Its application will be closely linked to the Construction Industry Scheme (CIS), which coincidentally was introduced exactly 20 years ago.
+Its application is closely linked to the Construction Industry Scheme (CIS), which coincidentally was introduced just over 20 years ago.